History of Spain: Reign of Isabella II (1833–1868)

-Ferdinand's death in 1833 and the accession of Isabella II as Queen of Spain sparked the First Carlist War (1833–39).
-Isabella was only three years old at the time so her mother, Maria Cristina of Bourbon-Two Sicilies, was named regent until her daughter came of age.
-Carlos invaded the Basque country in the north of Spain and attracted support from absolutist reactionaries and conservatives; these forces were known as the "Carlist" forces.
+Ferdinand's death in 1833 and the accession of Isabella II sparked the First Carlist War.
+Isabella was only three years old at the time so her mother, Maria Christina governed as regent.
+Carlos invaded the Basque country in the north of Spain and attracted support from absolutist reactionaries and conservatives, known as the "Carlist" forces.
 The supporters of reform and of limitations on the absolutist rule of the Spanish throne rallied behind Isabella and the regent, Maria Cristina; these reformists were called "Christinos."
 Though Christino resistance to the insurrection seemed to have been overcome by the end of 1833, Maria Cristina's forces suddenly drove the Carlist armies from most of the Basque country.
 Carlos then appointed the Basque general Tomás de Zumalacárregui as his commander-in-chief.
 Zumalacárregui resuscitated the Carlist cause, and by 1835 had driven the Christino armies to the Ebro River and transformed the Carlist army from a demoralized band into a professional army of 30,000 of superior quality to the government forces.
 Zumalacárregui's death in 1835 changed the Carlists' fortunes.
 The Christinos found a capable general in Baldomero Espartero.
-His victory at the Battle of Luchana (1836) turned the tide of the war, and in 1839, the Convention of Vergara put an end to the first Carlist insurrection.
+His 1836 victory at the Battle of Luchana turned the tide of the war, and in 1839, the Convention of Vergara put an end to the first Carlist insurrection.

 The progressive General Espartero, exploiting his popularity as a war hero and his sobriquet "Pacifier of Spain", demanded liberal reforms from Maria Cristina.
-The Queen Regent, who resisted any such idea, preferred to resign and let Espartero become regent instead in 1840.
+The Queen Regent preferred to resign and let Espartero become regent instead in 1840.
 Espartero's liberal reforms were then opposed by moderates, and the former general's heavy-handedness caused a series of sporadic uprisings throughout the country from various quarters, all of which were bloodily suppressed.
 He was overthrown as regent in 1843 by Ramón María Narváez, a moderate, who was in turn perceived as too reactionary.
 Another Carlist uprising, the Matiners' War, was launched in 1846 in Catalonia, but it was poorly organized and suppressed by 1849.

-Isabella II took a more active role in government after coming of age, but she was unpopular throughout her reign (1833–68).
+Isabella took a more active role in government after coming of age, but she was unpopular throughout her reign (1833–1868).
 There was another pronunciamiento in 1854 led General Leopoldo O'Donnell, intending to topple the discredited rule of the Count of San Luis.
 A popular insurrection followed the coup and the Progressive Party obtained widespread support in Spain and came to government in 1854.
 After 1856, O'Donnell, who had already marched on Madrid that year and ousted another Espartero ministry, attempted to form the Liberal Union, his own political project.
 Following attacks on Ceuta by tribesmen based in Morocco, a war against the latter country was successfully waged by generals O'Donnell and Juan Prim.
+The later part of Isabella's reign saw also the Spanish retake of Santo Domingo, and the fruitless Chincha Islands War against Peru and Chile.